Early-Entry Pathways Guides For High School Students

 General Education Pathway

-The pdf below includes a list of available early-entry courses for each general education category.
+The General Education Pathways Guide lists available early-entry courses for each general education category.
 These courses may be used to meet degree requirements as well.
 We suggest you contact the Office of Teaching and Learning at ndsu.otl@ndsu.edu to determine the best general education courses for your intended major.
 Some classes may satisfy more than one general education category requirement.
-With these courses you can complete 33 of the 39 required credits.
-Though early-entry students are limited to 30 credits total.